From underground caves to brewery tours, Yorkshire is packed full of awesome days out, even on rainy days…

 Salts Mill, Victoria Road, Shipley, Saltaire, West Yorkshire, BD18 3LA.
 Entry to the mill is free.

-How many times have you walked past York Minster but never actually ventured in?
-Make it your mission on the next overcast day, for York Minster really is a sight to behold.
-It’s an iconic piece of Yorkshire architecture and has been standing proud since 1472 as the largest Gothic cathedral in Northern Europe.
-Inside, there’s loads to do.
-Once you’re done gaping at the interior, join a free guided tour to learn more about its 800 year history or climb the Central Tower to admire views of the city from the highest point in York.
-The Undercroft Museum is a must for history buffs, while the Hidden Minster tours explore spaces usually closed to public access.
+How many times have you walked past York Minster but never actually ventured inside?
+Make it your mission on the next grey day.
+This iconic piece of Yorkshire architecture has stood proud since 1472 as the largest Gothic cathedral in Northern Europe.
+Take shelter indoors and join a free guided tour to learn more about its history or climb the Central Tower to admire the views from the highest point in York.
+The Undercroft Museum is a must for history buffs, while the Hidden Minster tours explore spaces usually closed to the public.

 York Minster, Deangate, York, North Yorkshire, YO1 7HH.
 Tickets cost £12 for adults (under 16s go free) and are valid for a year from purchase.